 For many customers, the first place they find your business is through the blog.
 They may have no idea that you even host live, dynamic webinars.
 So why not show them?

 Video content is popular and visually appealing, and can even boost traffic.
 So consider embedding past webinars in blog posts to help people find them.
+You can write these posts yourself, or use a content writing service to do it for you.

 But to make this work well, you need to add a little more.
 Provide a transcript of the conversation below the video.
 This helps people skip ahead to find the parts they're most interested in.